 2) Ischemic colitis: Advanced age, GI hemorrhage as a presenting symptom, rapid course of disease, typical location of lesions near the splenic flexure.

-3) Segmental colitis associated with diverticulosis (SCAD): Appearance of localized area of colitis around diverticula with a typical location of disease near the sigmoid colon.
+3) Segmental colitis associated with diverticulosis (SCAD): Appearance of a localized area of colitis around diverticula with a typical location of disease near the sigmoid colon.

 4) Infectious colitis: Commonly acute onset, may be associated with symptoms of vomiting and diarrhea.